Galloping Coroners: Musical style

 As Grandpierre remembers the first years "We had no idea that our music had any connection with shamanism. [...]
 We didn't know what had bursted out from us, our friends just said, 'it's total craziness'. [...]
 Our definite goal was to become the world's best band [...] we talked along many nights how to make a world revolution [...].
 In the morning we started the day with bright eyes and feeling huge forces lit in us. [...]
-We felt, we are able to change course of the world, and there must be a music that can move deeper powers any social movement can."
+We felt, we are able to change the course of the world, and there must be a music that can move deeper powers any social movement can."

 Later, when punk movement developed Galloping Coroners recognised common points with punk and hardcore, as Grandpierre expressed in his manifesto Punk As a Rebirth of Shamanist Folk Music in 1984, and VHK built connections and toured with punk and hardcore bands like Rollins Band.
 Some critics regarding tribal shamanic music as an ancient form of folk music suggest to use ethno punk definition and regard VHK's shaman punk as a subgenre of folk punk.
-But while folk punk groups include national folk elements in their punk music, VHK's repetitive, extatic sound with distorted guitars and inarticulated howls in vocal is much closer to hardcore or even industrial rock.
-In contrast with aggressive, angry, anti-establishment, direct protest features of punk and hardcore, VHK's unrestrained dynamism is rather a positive, extatic, sublimed and transcendent often with harmonious tones in lead vocals over the repetitive base rhythm their mission to express "world instinct".
+But while folk punk groups include national folk elements in their punk music, VHK's repetitive, ecstatic sound with distorted guitars and inarticulated howls in vocal is much closer to hardcore or even industrial rock.
+In contrast with aggressive, angry, anti-establishment, direct protest features of punk and hardcore, VHK's unrestrained dynamism is rather a positive, ecstatic, sublimed and transcendent often with harmonious tones in lead vocals over the repetitive base rhythm.
+Their mission is to express "world instinct".